awsdocs/amazon-dynamodb-developer-guide/doc_source/WorkingWithItemsDocumentClasses.md

 table.PutItem(book);
 ```

-To add a Map attribute to the book, you define another `Document`\.
-The following code snippet illustrates how to do this\.
+To add a `Map` attribute to the book, you define another `Document`\.
+The following code example illustrates how to do this\.

 **Example**